How Does Your Company Work for You?: 5 "We Care" Tips to Turn Your Work Wellness Program into Holistic Healthcare

 Being able to offer healthy nutrition options is a simple way to keep employees quite literally energized.
 Squarespace incorporated healthy grains like quinoa and bulgur into their lunches, which are provided to employees four times a week.
 Google and Facebook house multiple cafeterias with a diverse array of foods for every diet.
 Even at J.P.
 Morgan in Manhattan, demand for egg whites has usurped eggs at the omelet bar.

 Healthy snacks are always a popular choice; keeping a range of options for all diets will earn you boatloads of goodwill.
-Individual Greek yogurt containers are in high demand at blogging behemoth Tumblr, while companies like San Francisco’s Purple Plant Blends put a new spin on the midday coffee cart by towing in mobile smoothie bars to workplaces all over the city.
+Individual Greek yogurt containers are in high demand at blogging behemoth Tumblr, while companies like New York’s Juice Generation put a new spin on the midday coffee cart by offering healthy premium juices in different locations around the city.

 The most impactful initiative on the workplace lunch, however, is also the cheapest: bring back a lunch culture.
 In 2015, NPR reported that only 1 in 5 Americans now leaves their desk for lunch - inaction that impacts health and has been proven to diminish creativity and innovation.